DiffeoMorph: Learning to Morph 3D Shapes Using Differentiable Agent-Based Simulations: Experiments

-The bottom row of Fig.~\hyperref[main:fig2]{2d,e} plots the MSE between the Zernike moments of the evolving shapes and the target.
-At convergence, both point clouds---denoted by points ``A" and ``B"---successfully replicate the crescent and bunny morphologies, respectively, despite retaining the global orientations of their initial ellipsoids.
-This illustrates the rotation invariance of our objective: optimization converges once the correct morphology (and weight distribution) is recovered up to rotation.
-The inner optimization---visualized by the 3D rotation glyph---correctly aligns the predicted and target spectra, achieving low MSE even when the raw point clouds differ by rotation.
-Together, these results validate that our loss is invariant to both global orientation and point count, while demonstrating that the gradients required for optimization can be accurately computed via implicit differentiation.
-We demonstrate the computational speedup achieved by implicit differentiation relative to direct backpropagation in Supplementary Information Section~\ref{supp_sec:runtime}.
+\paragraph{Direct Shape Learning.} To assess whether our loss induces an informative gradient signal, we bypass integrating the morphogenesis model and we directly optimize the point cloud \(\mathbf{X}\) by minimizing the shape-matching loss \( \mathcal{L}_{\text{s.m.}} \) via its gradient \( \nabla_\mathbf{X} \mathcal{L}_{\text{s.m.}} \), as illustrated in the top row of Figure~\hyperref[main:fig2]{2b}.
+This experiment remains relevant to the full DiffeoMorph framework, as optimizing the agent model parameters ultimately involves backpropagating through \(\mathbf{X}\) via the chain rule: \( \nabla_\mathbf{w} \mathcal{L}_{\text{s.m.}} {=} \nabla_\mathbf{X} \mathcal{L}_{\text{s.m.}} \nabla_\mathbf{w} \mathbf{X} \).
+The goal in this setup is to morph two initial ellipsoidal point clouds—differing in orientation and number of agents—into a target shape with different morphology and cardinality.
+As shown in Figure~\hyperref[main:fig2]{2b} (bottom), both point clouds at convergence—denoted by points “A” and “B”—successfully replicate the crescent shape despite retaining their initial orientations.
+This illustrates the rotation invariance of our objective: optimization converges once the correct morphology is recovered up to rotation.
+The inner alignment step---represented by a 3D rotation glyph---correctly matches spectra across orientations, yielding low MSE even when raw point clouds differ by rotation.
+These results in turn demonstrate that the gradients for the outer optimization are accurately computed via implicit differentiation.
+Figure~\ref{figure:weighted_shape} confirms that spectral alignment extends to weighted shapes and that the weights \(\boldsymbol{\omega}\) can be learned jointly with \(\mathbf X\).